What Should a Landlord Do When a Tenant Is Late With the Rent?

 Thus, as illustrated by the case outlined above, any action for termination of a tenancy for non-payment of rent is subject to strict rules in respect to the calculation of rent, the service of Notices, the dates of termination, and the calculation of alleged arrears, and if there is an inconsistency or error in such calculations the matter will be dismissed forcing a Landlord, regardless of how prejudicial, to start the process again.

-So, if find yourself in this type of stressful situation feel welcome to make contact and your specific circumstances can be reviewed with the hope of helping to resolve, or avoid, further problems with same.
+So, if you are a landlord that finds yourself in this type of stressful situation, contact Shemesh Paralegal Services to discuss your specific circumstances and to review ways to resolve, or avoid, further problems with same.